 Are you thinking of coming early or staying after the convention?
-See below for some ideas of nearby attractions to visit while you extend your stay.
+See below, or click here for some ideas of nearby attractions to visit while you extend your stay.

 Pike Place Market: Steps from the Sheraton is the iconic Pike Place Market.
 Made up of hundreds of farmers, craftspeople, small businesses, and nearby restaurants, the market is not to be missed.
 Whether you’re looking for fresh fruit, vegetables or seafood, unique crafts, or eclectic gifts that you can’t find anywhere else, you will be sure to find whatever you’re looking for at the market.